wp-plugins/ad-inserter/readme.txt

 * Added support for category slugs in category list
 * Added support for relative paragraph positions
 * Added support for individual code block exceptions on post/page editor page
+* Added support for minimum number of words

 = 1.5.2 =
 * Fixed bug: Widget titles might be displayed at wrong sidebar positions